 My name is Ryan Cloutier and I am a fourth-year PhD candidate in the Department of Astronomy and Astrophysics at the University of Toronto.
 I am also a Centre for Planetary Sciences Graduate Fellow doing my thesis with Professors Kristen Menou and René Doyon at le Université de Montréal.
 As such, I am also affiliated with the Institute for Research on Exoplanets.

-I am a member of the SPIRou and NIRPS science teams working on the radial velocity detection and characterization of exoplanets around M-dwarf stars.
-I employ statistical methods commonly used in machine learning to mitigate the effects of stellar jitter thus facilitating the detection of faint signals from small, Earth-like planets.
+I am a member of the SPIRou and NIRPS science teams working on the radial velocity detection and characterization of exoplanets around M dwarf stars.
+I employ statistical methods commonly used in machine learning to mitigate the effects of stellar activity thus facilitating the detection of faint signals from small, Earth-like planets.
 My broad research interests include understanding the bulk properites of the sub-Neptune-sized exoplanet population which is informed by the continuing discovery of new exoplanets and by various observational opportunities afforded by certain exoplanets such as transmission sepctroscopy and direct imaging of small planets in the coming decades.
-In practise I work on developing robust techniques to both detect large numbers of new exoplanets as well as to characterize known exoplanets such as those found in transit around their host star and those which may be amenable to atmospheric characterization.
+In practice I work on developing robust techniques to both detect large numbers of new exoplanets as well as to characterize known exoplanets such as those found in transit around their host star and those which may be amenable to atmospheric characterization.

 This technique will prove to be useful when characterizing transiting planet candidates such as those that will be discovered with NASA's up-coming TESS mission.
-The mass characterization of these planets will be imperative to the interpretation of measurements of their atmosperes with the up-coming James Webb Space Telescope.
+The mass characterization of these planets will be imperative to the interpretation of measurements of their atmospheres with the up-coming James Webb Space Telescope.

 The following is a link to a PDF version of my full CV.